Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 **Brute force attack**
 - using metasploit : `set pass_file /usr/share/wordlists/metasploit/unix_passwords.txt` and then `set rhosts <ip address>` - this is for setting up rhost we can also `set threads 10` `set verbose true`
+- One purpose of a brute force attack is to determine whether the blue team at

+**Credential stuffing**

+- foxy proxy - install to firefox

+## Hack the box

+- **Machine Legacy**

+- `nmap -T4 -p- -A <ipaddress>`
+    Gives back open ports - basically file sharing, OS version, hostname, Mac address,  smb_version?
+- `search smb_version`